MV Northern Ranger: Service history

 In early 2020 the ship was acquired by Mushuau Innu First Nation and it was planned to use the vessel to supplement Kamutik W. After a drydock and refit period the vessel entered service but made limited voyages in this role.

 Ownership of the vessel was then transferred to Natuashish Shipping and was operated by Canship Innu Marine.
 A legal dispute between the companies led to a disruption of service by the ferry.

+The vessel was sold to Fortuna Ltd to fulfil a concession agreement with Tristan da Cunha in 2025, serving as Fortuna's dedicated cargo and passenger vessel.
+It arrived under tow in Hull, UK for refit in June, 2026.
+It is currently being prepared for use on the Cape Town to Tristan da Cunha route as a supply and passenger vessel.